mndillon/toki-pona-nanpa-linja-n/README.md

 - Abbreviation #~: ...k...
 - Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
 - the ISO thousands separator ...neke... can be split into words ...n Eke ... in a proper name
+- if the numeric value ends in blocks of thousands, then the proper name can end with ...
+Eken or ...
+Ekeken or ...
+Ekekeken depending on the number of full IOS thousands blocks the numeric value ends with

 Examples: